trishulsharvesh/hello-world/README.md

 # hello-world
-just starting a new repository
+Hi Everyone
+im here just to learn about github just on a training session